Stripe overview

 • Storing customer profiles linked to Stripe payment methods

-What Stripe handles
+What Stripe handles (behind the scenes)

 • Actually processing card charges, bank transfers, and digital wallets